AMSP-04/NETN-AIS/NETN-AIS.md

 | 001110 | 14   | "N"  | 011110 | 30   | "\^" | 101110 | 46   | "."  | 111110 | 62   | ">"  |
 | 001111 | 15   | "O"  | 011111 | 31   | "\_" | 101111 | 47   | "/"  | 111111 | 63   | "?"  |

-## UTCTime datatype
+## EpochTimeSecInt64 datatype

-The UTC time value in AIS message types is:
+Time in AIS messages is represented as `EpochTimeSecInt64`.
+This value represents the number of seconds since the Epoch.
+The Epoch is:

-- the number of wall clock seconds since 1 Jan 1970 (when using `wall clock time` ) or
+- 1 Jan 1970 (when using `wall clock time` ) or

-- the number of logical seconds since the start of the simulation when time is equal to zero (when using `logical time`).
+- the value `0` (when using `logical time`).

-In most cases UTC time is in relation to an AIS position update.
+In most messages time is in relation to an AIS position update.

 ## RadioTransmitter